Is coffee good for your memory? A Harvard brain expert shares how she maximizes its health benefits

 2. Make coffee part of your morning routine

-Morning routines can help increase brain and feelings of purpose.
+Morning routines can help increase brain fitness and feelings of purpose.
 After I meditate in the morning, I'll have a golden turmeric milk latte, with a shot of espresso.

 I made my golden milk recipe with my grandma, so drinking it not only improves my mood, but it also gives me a feeling of connection.
 Find a similarly fulfilling way to make coffee part of your morning.